Robert Gibbings: Founding of the Society of Wood Engravers

-Gibbings and the Golden Cockerel Press
+Running the Golden Cockerel Press

 Gibbings was working on the wood engravings The Lives of Gallant Ladies when Hal Taylor, the owner of the press, became very ill with tuberculosis and had to put it up for sale.
 He sought a loan from a friend, Hubert Pike, a director of Bentley Motors, to buy the press.
-He took over in February 1924, paying £850 for the huts housing the business, the plant and goodwill.
+He took over in February 1924, paying £850 for the huts housing the business, the plant, and goodwill.
 For the partially completed Gallant Ladies a further sum of £200 was paid.
 He also leased the house and land for £40 per annum.
 Gallant Ladies sold well with receipts of over £1,800, and saw the start of a golden period for the press and Gibbings and his family.

-The printing staff – Frank Young, Albert Cooper and Harry Gibbs – were skilled and capable of very fine work.
+The printing staff – Frank Young, Albert Cooper, and Harry Gibbs – were skilled and capable of very fine work.
 Moira Gibbings helped her husband in the business, and Gibbings kept close links with A.E.
 Coppard, who had helped Taylor with the business side of the press and who was to become a close friend.
 Gibbings knew all the leading wood engravers of the day and a number of authors, which enabled him to publish modern texts as well as classic ones.

 The first book for which Gibbings was entirely responsible was Moral Maxims by Rochefoucault (1924).
 Eric Gill was brought into the fold when he quarrelled with Hilary Pepler over the publication of Enid Clay's Sonnets and Verses (1925) and transferred the book to Gibbings.
 In 1925 he went on to commission engravings from John Nash, Noel Rooke, David Jones, John Farleigh and Mabel Annesley among others.

 Gibbings published some 71 titles at the press and printed a number of books for others.
 The size of a run was normally between 250 and 750, and the books were mostly bound in leather by bookbinders Sangorski & Sutcliffe.
 The major titles were the four volume Canterbury Tales (1929 to 1931) and the Four Gospels (1931), both illustrated by Gill.
 Gibbings printed 15 copies of the Canterbury Tales on vellum, and 12 copies of the Four Gospels.
 Printing the Canterbury Tales dominated work at the press for two and a half years, and relatively few other books were printed during that period.
 However, the book was a considerable critical and financial success and grossed £14,000.
 Four Gospels was equally successful, and sold out shortly after publication in November 1931.

-Gibbings produced a number of books with his own wood engravings at the press, the highpoints being The True History of Lucian (1927) and Lamia by John Keats (1928).
+Gibbings produced a number of books with his own wood engravings at the press, the high points being The True History of Lucian (1927) and Lamia by John Keats (1928).